ctm/diet/README.md

 because I think there's been long enough for such a deficiency to negatively affect my performance if not my health.

+At the end of September 2023, I decided to get some [blood work](blood_work/20230923_Quest_Blood_Report.pdf) done and everything except my absolute lymphocytes was in the normal range.
+My lymphocyte count was a _little_ low, but that's not concerning to me since my immune system seems to be working exceedingly well and I've been under a bit of stress for the last few months.

-Although I used to feel uncomfortable making this data public, I eventually get over it.
+Although I used to feel uncomfortable making this data public, I eventually got over it.
 I have a bunch of other data (i.e., I track my daily training, typically running six days a week and bicycling on the seventh) and I've made some of that available, beginning with an overview of what I do is already available in my [Bataan Memorial